 - City Bay Fun Run in Adelaide on 16 September

 South Australia's largest fun run attracts more than 10,000 people each year to run 3km, 6km or 12km from various points in Adelaide and all finishing at Glenelg.

 - Sydney Morning Herald Half Marathon on 20 May

 The SMH Half Marathon can be run solo or as part of a relay team, with the iconic course taking participants past the beautiful sights of Sydney's harbourside.
 The course holds an IAAF-AIMS Measurement Certificate and has several separate start groups, with different start times.
-There were just over 10,000 participants last year.
+There were 10,400 entrants in 2018.

 This is the final event in the City Run Series each year with a 15km run from Yarra Park to Catani Gardens and a 5K from St Kilda Rd to Catani Gardens.
 Join more than 8,000 other runners and walkers.
-Note that I don't have a date for 2018 yet, but last year was on 12 November.
+This event has now been discontinued and will not be run in 2018.